d-eathrow/anonymousland/_items/tools.md

 #### __Operating System__

 Your operating system is the most important part, if it is insecure then you can assume any activities done are also compromised.
-This is the "heart" of ones setup and should be heavily considered and researched.

 - [Tails](https://tails.boum.org)
 - [Whonix](https://whonixproject.org) <button type="button" class="btn btn-xs btn-info"><a href="http://www.dds6qkxpwdeubwucdiaord2xgbbeyds25rbsgr73tbfpqpt4a6vjwsyd.onion/">Tor</a></button>